yungSoftware/roblox-2016-source-code/README.md

   - [ ] Xbox

 ## ⚠️ Current Issues
-- Fix the Roblox in-game Video Recorder is being awful
+- The Roblox in-game Video Recorder is being awful
-- Fix when importing some models or opening places all parts are colored as gray
+- When importing some models or opening places all parts are colored as gray
    - This is due to the source doesn't have Color3uint8 support
    - Not happens with everything but it happens commonly.